Vodafone UK: Sponsorships and connectivity partner

 Vodafone has been the official connectivity partner and sponsor for Glastonbury festival since March 2023, signing a multi-year agreement with the festival to provide mobile coverage and free charging at the festival.

 Vodafone has been the official connectivity partner of the British Summer Time festival since April 2022, signing a multi-year deal to provide mobile coverage for the festival.

 Vodafone has been the official connectivity partner of the Boardmasters festival since November 2023, signing a multi-year deal to provide mobile coverage for the festival.

 Vodafone has been the official connectivity partner of the Mighty Hoopla & Kendal Calling festivals since April 2022, signing a multi-year deal to provide mobile coverage for the festivals.

 Vodafone has been the network partner and sponsor of Wimbledon Championships since January 2022, signing a five-year deal to provide mobile coverage across all tennis courts.

 Vodafone has been the shirt sponsor of Wales women's team since September 2022.
 This was extended to the men's national team in June 2023 on a multi-year deal.

 Vodafone was the shirt sponsor for the 2021 rugby tour of the British & Irish Lions in South Africa.

 Vodafone was the shirt sponsor for English premiership mens and women's rugby & netball teams Wasps from 2019 until 2023, before the club went into administration.

-Vodafone has been the back shirt sponsor of Scotlands mens and women's team since August 2024.
+Vodafone has been the back shirt sponsor of Scotland's mens and women's team since August 2024.

+Vodafone became the official connectivity partner for six major festivals including Reading Festival, Leeds Festival, Latitude Festival, Download Festival, Wilderness Festival on 16th March 2026 signing a multi-year deal to provide mobile coverage for all the festivals.

 Controversies

 Data charges

-Vodafone UK came under criticism in June 2011 after they scrapped their fair-use policy on data charges, meaning those without monthly allowances would pay 50p for every 10MB of data used.
+Vodafone UK came under criticism in June 2011 after they scrapped their fair-use policy on data charges, meaning those without monthly allowances would pay £0.50 for every 10 MB of data used.